rfortherestofus/r-without-statistics/proposal.md

 The book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com) has sold over 285,000 copies.
 It's so popular because it teaches people to avoid tedious tasks through programming.
 R can do the same — and it's one of the most compelling reasons to learn to use it.

-This section of the book will show some common ways that you can automate tasks using R. It will provide some specific examples using automated programming interfaces (aka APIs): automating Census data collection and pulling in survey data as it comes in.
+This section of the book will show examples of ways that you can automate tasks using R. It will provide some specific examples using automated programming interfaces (aka APIs): automating Census data collection and pulling in survey data as it comes in.
 And it will also discuss some general automation techniques: developing your own functions and collecting these functions in a custom package.

 #### Chapter 9: Access Up to Date Census Data with the `tidycensus` Package